TLDR

 There are many ways to access GPT technology.
 Some of the most popular options are:

 - Overchat AI: Overchat AI is a multi-model chatbot app that lets you interact with various AI systems.
-Naturally, this includes currently available version of GPT-4 and “o” models.
+Naturally, this includes the latest GPT-5, GPT-5.1, and GPT-5.2.
 It’s available on web and mobile and you can easily switch between models to compare them and choose the best one for your needs.

 - Writing and content tools: Jasper uses GPT to help create blog posts, Grammarly improves tone and clarity, and Notion AI integrates GPT to summarize notes or generate content inside your workspace.
 Microsoft Word and Outlook also have GPT-powered tools, via Microsoft 365 Copilot, for drafting emails and documents.

 - ChatGPT (OpenAI’s Consumer Chatbot).
-The free tier uses GPT-4o by default, while the ChatGPT Plus subscription ($20/month) grants access to GPT-4.5 and reasoning models.
-However, you can only send about 10 messages to GPT 4.5 before reaching a cap that resets once in two weeks.
-For unrestricted access to GPT 4.5 we recommend using Overchat AI.
+The free tier uses GPT-5 mini with daily message limits, while the ChatGPT Plus subscription ($20/month) grants access to the full GPT-5 family and higher caps.
+For unlimited access to the latest GPT-5 models we recommend using Overchat AI.

 - OpenAI Playground.
 An interactive web tool for developers and power users.
 You can test prompts with adjustable settings, like temperature, max tokens and others.
 It requires an OpenAI API account, which is paid and often even more expensive than a website subscription.